AcademySoftwareFoundation/OpenRV/README.md

 Support for other operating systems is on a best effort basis.

 ## Building RV

 You can use `source rvcmds.sh` to add common build aliases into your shell.
 After the first download following the installation of the required dependencies, use `rvbootstrap` to set up, configure, and build Open RV with the default options.

 After the setup, you can use `rvmk` (the common build alias) to configure and build Open RV.
 You can also use `rvmkd` to configure and build in Debug.

+On macOS, if you want to build for a different deployment target than your current operating system, make sure to define the MACOSX_DEPLOYMENT_TARGET environment variable.

 ### Contributor setup